If you’re taking doxycycline for a bacterial infection, you may be wondering how alcohol could impact your treatment.

 - The Centers for Disease Control and Prevention (CDC) echoes similar sentiments, emphasizing the potential for increased side effects when combining the two.

-It’s generally recommended to wait at least 72 hours (3 days) after finishing a course of doxycycline before consuming alcohol.
-However, this guideline can vary based on:
+It’s recommended to wait at least 72 hours (3 days) after finishing doxycycline before drinking alcohol.

 - Dosage: Higher doses might necessitate a longer waiting period before it’s safe to consume alcohol.